 201. Dairy Bacteriology.
-Credit, two hours.
+Four hours a week.
 Lectures, W S, 8.
 Dairy Building 222.
-Practice, by appointment, W Th F S, 10.15-12.30.
+Practice, by appointment, W Th F S, 10 15-12.30.
 Dairy Building 122.
 Professor Stocking and Messrs.
 Downs and Pittman.

 This course considers the nature of bacteria and their relation to dairy work, including their sources, action on milk, butter, and cheese, and the methods of controlling their growth.